4ms/stm32mp1-baremetal/examples/shared/fsbl/README.md

-## FSBL (First Stage Bootloader)
-### Fast, lightweight and opinionated replacement for U-Boot
+## MP1-Boot ### Minimal, Performant Bootloader for the STM32MP15x

 This project replaces U-Boot with a simple single-stage bootloader.

 Normally U-Boot's First Stage Bootloader (SPL) loads the Second Stage Bootloader (U-Boot proper), which in turn loads the application.
 When using this bootloader, it loads the application immediately.

 #### Why not U-Boot?